 “Urban monitoring – whether relating to noise pollution, traffic management or structural health – can be addressed cost-effectively by wireless sensor networks”, says Alicia Asín, Libelium’s CEO.
 She explains, “Libelium is now able to provide system integrators with a complete technology for deploying all the services a Smart City needs using the same modular platform”.

-- A noise sensor detected sound pressure level (dBSPL).
-This sensor can be used to detect noise from traffic and people.
-It is suitable for creating a real-time noise map of a city.
+- A noise / sound level sensor has been designed following the specifications of the IEC 61672 standard for sound meters.
+Specifically with an accuracy of ±0.5 dBA (1KHz) similar to the Class 2 type devices.
+This sensor can be used to detect noise from traffic and people and It is suitable for creating a real-time noise map of a city.

 - A crack sensor for measuring cracks in public structures such as buildings and bridges.
 It can detect displacements as small as 10 micrometres as well as oscillations and dilations.
 This sensor is applicable to Structural Health Monitoring.